firecracker-microvm/firecracker/docs/api-change-runbook.md

     deprecation case.
   - Add a unit test where you test your new code paths.
   - Fix all other failing unit tests.
-  - Update the swagger file to reflect the change, in this case by removing the `vsock_id` field from the required parameter list in the `Vsock` definition and adding a description to it stating that it is deprecated since the current version.
+  - Update the OpenAPI specification to reflect the change, in this case by removing the `vsock_id` field from the required parameter list in the `Vsock` definition and adding a description to it stating that it is deprecated since the current version.